Carvalho286/miguelos/README.md

 - 💬 **About Me section** — includes a CV viewer and terminal-style skills display
 - 💾 **This PC window** — a creative representation of system drives and files
 - 🧩 **Admin dashboard** — password-protected CRUD system to manage projects
 - 📸 **Gallery & Lightbox** — preview project screenshots inside the desktop interface
+- 📱 **Mobile-friendly design** — adaptive layout with stacked windows, larger controls, and smooth touch interactions

 ---